haiwera-silk-cd/magento-devdocs/guides/v2.1/javascript-dev-guide/widgets/widget_tabs.md

 <h2 id="tabs_methods">Methods</h2>

-The tabs widget has the following methods:
+The 标签页小工具 has the following methods:
 <ul>
 <li><a href="#fedg_tabs_methods-activate">activate()</a></li>
 <li><a href="#fedg_tabs_methods-enable">enable()</a></li>